cmeraki/vit.triton/posts/PART2.md

 cudaMalloc((void**) &d_O, B*N*D_out*sizeof(float));
 ```

 3. Copy the relevant data from the CPU memory to the GPU memory.
 Let's assume that we have loaded `X` and `W` with relevant data.
-Now we transfer the data to the GPU.
+Now we transfer that data to the GPU.
 Just for convenience, I have prefixed the variable that will reside on GPU memory with `d_`.
 These variables are a copy of `X` and `W` but allocated in the GPU memory.

 ```C
 cudaMemcpy(d_X, X, B*N*D_in*sizeof(float), cudaMemcpyHostToDevice);     // cudaMemcpy is again a CUDA function